HW-PlayersPatch/File_Share/ChangeLists/Build 11-12 Change List.md

 ## Campaign Improvements
 ### Homeworld 1
-* Kadeshi ships now have red hyperspace windows like hw1c.
+* Enemy Kadeshi ships now have red hyperspace windows like hw1c.
 #### Mission 3
 * After salvaging the first frigate for research, the remaining frigates are now properly captured like in hw1c.